-The application success also depends on the efficiency of the app monetization strategies.
-In order to deliver the well-defined plan, the team has to go through the following steps:
+The application's success also depends on the efficiency of the app monetization strategies.
+In order to deliver a well-defined plan, the team has to go through the following steps:

 What is a monetization model?

 The monetization model helps to define the ways how companies can generate revenue via software.
-It often uses the set of approaches to earn from delivered services, features, content.
+It often uses a set of approaches to earn from delivered services, features, and content.
 Moreover, each model outlines business relationships with customers.